ActivitySim/activitysim/docs/models.rst

 -----------------------------

 The non-mandatory tour scheduling model selects a tour departure and duration period (and therefore a start and end period as well) for each non-mandatory tour.
 This model uses person :ref:`time_windows`.
-The non-mandatory tour scheduling model does not use mode choice logsums.
+Includes support for :ref:`representative_logsums`.

 The main interface to the non-mandatory tour purpose scheduling model is the :py:func:`~activitysim.abm.models.non_mandatory_scheduling.non_mandatory_tour_scheduling`